protontypes/open-sustainable-technology/README.md

 - [Thermofeel](https://github.com/ecmwf-projects/thermofeel) - A library to calculate human thermal comfort indexes.
 - [CBE Clima Tool](https://github.com/CenterForTheBuiltEnvironment/clima) - A web-based application built to support the need of architects and engineers interested in climate-adapted design.
 - [Kiva](https://github.com/bigladder/kiva) - Used to calculate heat loss and gain on a timestep basis from building foundations.
+- [Macquette](https://gitlab.com/retrofitcoop/macquette) - A whole house energy assessment tool, which models a building to produce a report to help householders under how their home performs now in terms of energy use and how it might be improved.

 ### Mobility and Transportation